xddxdd/blog/source/_posts/en/article/modify-website/serve-dn42-whois-with-nginx.lantian/index.md

 We aren't done yet, since the ext4 filesystem of Linux is case sensitive.
 If a file is named `LANTIAN-MNT` in the registry, you will get 404 when you look for `lantian-mnt`.
 The WHOIS client in Linux, for example, converts all queries to lower case.
 Therefore, we have to convert upper/lower case for each folder, for example:

-> I'm using Lua here, since nginx itself isn't capable of transforming upper/lower cases.
+> I'm using Lua here since Nginx itself isn't capable of transforming upper/lower cases.
 >
-> You will need to replace nginx with [OpenResty](https://openresty.org) to use Lua.
+> You will need to replace Nginx with [OpenResty](https://openresty.org) to use Lua.

 ```bash
 location ~* "^/(dns)/(.*)$" {